fclaerho/quarkwm/doc/qforms.md

 		control.cmd=getCmd(1,1,10,"test");
 		pushControl(&form,control);

-   **API Reference**:
-   - setupForm(screenid).
+- if you're not using X at all, simply call `showForm(&form)` as used in `qhelp.c`, else call `setup()` (perform the connection to X and load fonts), do your specific X part and call `showForm(&form)` when you need it.
+See `qrun.c` for an illustration.
+   The main subtlety in this last case, it the presence of two event loops, which is not always easy to manage.
+   `showForm()` returns 1 if the form is submitted, 0 otherwise.
+   You can recall `showForm()` later without recreating the form object.
+- Input control value can be retrieved as follows:

+		char* s=form.controls[index].b.s;

+	Where index is the value returned by `getCmd()`.

+### API Reference

+- `setupForm(screenid)`: create a new form.
-   - getLabel(font,alignment,text):
+- `getLabel(font,alignment,text)`:
 	where font is 0 for small, 1 for medium, 2 for big, and alignment is 0 for left, 1 for center, 2 for right.
-   - getBar(hidden):
+- `getBar(hidden)`:
 	hidden is 1 for a standard break, 0 for a horizontal line.
-   - getCmd(font,alignment,maxchar,defaultValue):
+- `getCmd(font,alignment,maxchar,defaultValue)`:
 	Same values than label. getCmd() returns an integer which is the input control index, you need it to retrieve the control value when processing the form.

-- if you're not using X at all, simply call showForm(&form) as used in qhelp.c, else call setup() (perform the connection to X and load fonts), do your specific X part and call showForm(&form) when you need it.
-See qrun.c for an illustration.
-   The main subtlety in this last case, it the presence of two event loops, which is not always easy to manage. showForm() returns 1 if the form is submitted, 0 otherwise.
-   You can recall showForm() later without recreating the form object.
-- Input control value can be retrieved as follows:

-		char* s=form.controls[index].b.s;

-	Where index is the value returned by getCmd().